frenzywall/collab-editor/Readme.md

 * ⚙️ Configurable settings for local and production setups
 * 📊 Metrics collection and visualization with **Prometheus** and **Grafana**
 * 🌐 Nginx-powered static content delivery with built in cache.
+* 🛠️ Redis integration for caching and real-time data management.
+* 📈 RedisInsight for monitoring Redis data in real-time.

 ##  Requirements